-The BHA was awarded a ROSS-Service Coordinator Grant for \$240,000 which will provide BHA residents improved units and services.
-BHA continues to commit funds toward renovations of units and plans additional future renovations, to include additional insulation of outer wall to enhance energy efficiency and other typical upgrades (appliances, fixtures, flooring, painting, etc.).
-Landscaping, fencing and exterior lighting improvements are also planned.
+In a previous program year, BHA was awarded ROSS-Service Coordinator Grant funding which will continue to provide funds during this program year for improved units and services.
+During development of this AAP, the BHA has not yet been notified of it's upcoming program allocations, but BHA anticipates similar funding levels to the current year.
+BHA continues to commit funds toward renovations of units and plans additional future renovations, to include a major roof replacement project on 61 BHA properties, updating of air-conditioning systems, tub replacements for the Jordan Loop units, and other interior and exterior repairs.
 The City will continue to provide technical assistance to BHA and meet onsite at least once annually.